Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 The default board is the Avnet Starter Kit Rev 1, and the default sensor is the MikroE HVAC CO2 Click.
 If this is the board and sensor you're using, then skip to the next step.

-If you have an Avnet Starter Kit Rev 2 board, or the Seeed Studio CO2 sensor, then follow these instructions.
+If you have an Avnet Starter Kit Rev 2 board or the Seeed Studio CO2 sensor, then follow these instructions.

 1. Open the **azsphere_board.txt** file.
 1. Comment out the Avnet Rev 1 board with a **#**.